-(b) Acquisition of remaining 49% equity interest of IRIS KM Sdn.
-Bhd. (formerly known as IRIS Koto (M) Sdn.
-Bhd.) ("IKSB")
+(ii) Acquisition of remaining 49% equity interest of IRIS KM Sdn.
+Bhd. ("IKSB")

 On 3 June 2021, the Company acquired additional 367,500 shares representing 49% of the remaining issued and fully paid-up shares of RM1.00 each in IKSB for a total consideration of RM2.00.
 IKSB then become a wholly owned subsidiary of the Group and the Company.